BonoboPLC/bonoboplc_wiki/solutions/school-lottery.md

 # What's included in this Lottery bundle?

+1. Pre-configured Games |Selection of ready to use Lottery games
-1. Your own HTML5 website,
+2. Online Sales | Your own HTML5 website
+3. Retail Sales | Turn any smart device into a point of sale
+4. Direct Debit payments |
+5. Back-office  | Manage your players, games and reports with ease